The Course

 The trail starts in the north at Mt Zero Picnic Area and heads south all the way to Dunkeld.
 Along the way runners will pass 12 campsites each with stunning huts built in the most secluded areas along the route.
 There will be 11 aid stations to assist the runners at road crossings, trails heads, Halls Gap and public campgrounds.

 Much of the journey goes through remote wilderness areas, where the rocky trail is a welcomed source of safety.
 There is a real sense of connection to nature and place.
+The race will be broken up into four sections each with major aid stations at each completion.

 Course PREVIEW